Adventure awaits when you serve in Tulsa

 Tulsa is in high need for idealistic young people to work with students to help them reach their potential.
 It is impossible to come to Tulsa and not find an area of passion or opportunity to make a true difference in the community and students’ lives.
 Like Jessica, many Tulsa AmeriCorps members intend to come for one year and end up becoming a long-term resident of this vibrant community.

 Ready to learn more about serving with City Year?
-Connect with us or start your application today:
+Connect with us: